 Voluntary After-Tax Money in Employer Solo 401k Plans

 The ability for a plan participant to make voluntary after tax contributions is largely up to the solo 401k plan provider.
 Although a solo 401k plan can allow for voluntary after-tax contributions, the solo 401k plan provider is not required to provide a retirement plan document that allows for it.
 Indeed many plans don’t offer this option.
 A solo 401k plan from My Solo 401k Financial allows for all three solo 401k contribution types including voluntary after-tax contributions.

 While not all solo 401k plans allow for after-tax contributions, My Solo 401k Financial offers a solo 401k plan document that allows for aft-tax contributions.

 One benefit of after-tax contributions is that the salary deferral limits that apply to other participant contributions do not necessarily apply to after-tax contributions.
-In 2020, the combined salary deferral limit for pre-tax and Roth salary deferrals to Solo 401(k) plans is $19,500.
-In 2021, the combined limit also remains a $19,500.
+For 2022, the combined salary deferral limit for pre-tax and Roth salary deferrals to Solo 401(k) plans is $20,500.
+For 2023, the combined limit increased by $2,000 to $22,500.